 - The maximum time for males is 2:45 minutes

 - The maximum time for females is 3:23 minutes

 Marines must lift a 30-pound ammo can overhead, until elbows lock out, as many times as possible.

 - The maximum score for males is 106 lifts

 - The maximum score for females is 66 lifts

 A 300-yard shuttle run that incorporates a variety of combat-related tasks, including crawls, carries, ammunition resupply, grenade throwing and agility running.

-- The maximum score for males is 2:14
+- The maximum time for males is 2:07 minutes

-- The maximum score for females is 3:01
+- The maximum time for females is 2:55 minutes